No one therapy is superior. With hypno-psychotherapy you can have the best of all worlds.

 I believe that a great many of these therapies have a good deal to offer.
 I believe that good therapists, the best therapists, will be prepared to learn from as many of them as possible and will come to blend some of them into a distinct personal therapy of their very own.

 This is precisely what I have attempted to do.
-Hypnotherapy is, of course, my major tool but I’ve also learned a good deal from mindfulness, gestalt therapy, psychodynamic therapy, Inner Child work and Person Centred approaches.
+Hypnotherapy is, of course, a major tool but I am first and foremost a fully trained UKCP psychotherapist.
+I’ve learned a good deal from mindfulness, gestalt therapy, psychodynamic therapy, Inner Child work and Person Centred approaches.

 A very famous hypnotherapist (well, he’s famous among hypnotherapists) once claimed that he devised a fresh, new therapy for every client he saw.
 I take many of his claims with a pinch of salt and yet that is my aim too.